finbourne/lusid-sdk-python-preview/sdk/docs/PostingModulesApi.md

 with lusid.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = lusid.PostingModulesApi(api_client)
-    scope = 'scope_example' # str | The scope of the PostingModule to be deleted. code = 'code_example' # str | The code of the PostingModule to be deleted.
-Together with the scope this uniquely identifies the PostingModule.
+    scope = 'scope_example' # str | The scope of the Posting Module to be deleted. code = 'code_example' # str | The code of the Posting Module to be deleted.
+Together with the scope this uniquely identifies the Posting Module.

     try:
-        # [EXPERIMENTAL] DeletePostingModule: Delete a PostingModule.
+        # [EXPERIMENTAL] DeletePostingModule: Delete a Posting Module.
         api_response = api_instance.delete_posting_module(scope, code)
         pprint(api_response)
     except ApiException as e: